OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

 # [Implementing a new models](@id model_implementation)

-Here we will describe how OceanBioME defines biogeochemical (BGC) models, how this varies from Oceananigans, and how to implement your own model.
+Here we describe how OceanBioME defines biogeochemical (BGC) models, how this varies from Oceananigans, and how to implement your own model.

 ## Model structure
 OceanBioME BGC models are `struct`s of type `ContinuousFormBiogeochemistry`, which is of abstract type `AbstractContinuousFormBiogeochemistry` from Oceananigans.
 In Oceananigans this describes BGC models which are defined using continuous functions (depending continuously on ``x``, ``y``, and ``z``) rather than discrete functions (depending on ``i``, ``j``, ``k``).
 This allows the user to implement the BGC model equations without worrying about details of the grid or discretization, and then Oceananigans handles the rest.